 This indicates the percentage of residents that suffered from a major fall.
 Falls resulting in severe injury are routinely associated with lower levels of patient supervision.
 More supervision minimizes the number of major falls sustained by residents in a nursing home.

 Minimizes Urinary Tract Infections

-In Benedictine Manor of Lacrosse, 3.17% of Patients had UTIs
+In Benedictine Living Community - La Crosse, 3.19% of Patients had UTIs

 This statistic gauges the percentage of long-term patients who have sustained a urinary tract infection.
 While more infections may reflect poorly on a facility's hygiene protocols, it can be difficult to compare different nursing homes due to nursing homes having differing reporting standards.

 In Benedictine Living Community - La Crosse, 13.83% of Patients use Anti-Psychotic Medication

 This metric gauges the percentage of long-term residents that were prescribed antipsychotic drugs.
 High levels of antipsychotic drug use may indicate that a facility is using these medications to control patient behavior in situations where such drugs aren't medically required.
 However, some nursing homes may need to rely on these drugs due to an increased number of residents with dementia.

 Appropriately Uses Anti-Anxiety Medication

 In Benedictine Living Community - La Crosse, 15.45% of Patients use Anti-Anxiety Medication